-The Build command will save the project, compile the project files, and create the run-time files for the selected target system.
+• The Build command will save the project, compile the project files, and create the run-time files for the selected target system.
 By default, a test configuration will be copied into the Target folder for the project to allow you to run & test the current layout.
 After a successful build, you will be asked if you wish to execute My-T-Soft (from the test configuration).
+Note: This will close any running instance of My-T-Soft in order to prepare for a new launch.